-In the operation of a website, especially when facing global users, the localization experience of content is crucial.Among them, dynamically adjusting the output format of the calculation results, such as displaying different currency formats based on the user's country or region, is a common requirement.AnQiCMS (AnQiCMS) is a flexible content management system that provides a powerful template engine and a rich set of tags/filters, allowing us to elegantly implement this feature.
+In website operation, especially when facing global users, the localization experience of content is crucial.Among them, dynamically adjusting the output format of the calculated results, such as displaying different currency formats based on the user's country or region, is a common requirement.AnQiCMS (AnQiCMS) is a flexible content management system that provides a powerful template engine and rich tags / filters, allowing us to beautifully implement this function.

-To achieve this goal, we mainly rely on the core capabilities of the Anqi CMS template engine:Get the current site or user's language/region information/Conditional judgmentandNumber formatting.
+To achieve this goal, we mainly rely on several core capabilities of the Anqi CMS template engine:Get the current site or user's language/region information/Conditional judgmentandNumber formatting.

 Get the current site or user's language/region information

-AnQi CMS excels in multilingual support, which provides a foundation for us to dynamically adjust content.The system automatically identifies the language settings of the current visited site or the language selected by the user through the language switcher.systemTranslate the content of value to [en]: Get the language code of the current site using the label.
+The AnQi CMS excels in multilingual support, which provides the foundation for us to dynamically adjust content.The system will automatically identify the language settings of the current visited site or the language selected by the user through the language switcher.In the template, we can go throughsystemLabel to get the current site's language code.

-For example, to get the language setting of the current site, you can do this:
+For example, to get the current site's language settings, you can do it like this:

 {% set current_lang = "" %}